-I’ve turned it into a payday ritual (every other Friday).
+I’ve turned it into a payday ritual — every other Friday.
 One tangible benefit is a lower credit utilization ratio, which helps my credit score.
 A credit utilization ratio is how much credit you’re using divided by your total credit limit.
 It’s calculated per card and across all your cards combined.
-A lot of people fail to realize that they might have a high credit utilization ratio even if they pay their entire statement balances each month.
+A lot of people don’t realize they might have a high credit utilization ratio even if they pay their entire statement balances each month.

-Credit utilization is usually reported on your statement date, so if you made $4,000 of charges against a $5,000 limit, you have a very high utilization ratio (80 percent), even if you pay the whole amount before interest is charged.
-It’s usually best to keep that ratio under 30 percent, and lower would be even better.
+Credit utilization is usually reported on your statement date, so if you made $4,000 in charges against a $5,000 limit, you have a very high 80 percent utilization ratio — even if you pay the whole amount before interest is charged.
+It’s usually best to keep that ratio under 30 percent, and even lower is better.
 Many people with excellent credit scores keep their utilization under 10 percent.
 Making an extra mid-month payment or two is a helpful way to accomplish that.

 Extra payments also help you monitor your budget

 If your cards are “out of sight, out of mind,” you might have a nasty surprise waiting for you when the statement arrives.
 That’s especially true this time of year, thanks to holiday shopping, travel, parties and so forth.
 Even if you don’t like the extra midmonth payment idea, at the very least, you should be logging in to your credit card issuers’ apps and websites every week or so to keep tabs on your spending.
 Look for fraudulent transactions while you’re at it.

 Credit and debit cards can help you map out your spending habits because they provide a digital or paper trail.
 When we spend cash, sometimes it’s hard to remember where all that money went.
 And once you know where you’ve been, you’ll be better equipped to set your future course.

 What to do if you’re already in credit card debt